joybiswas007/blog/README.md

    ```bash
    npm install
    ```
-4. Copy and configure the `example.env` file:
+4. Copy and configure the `.env` file:
    ```bash
    cp example.env .env
    # Then edit .env and update the URL values as needed